 Owned by George Palmer Putnam Publisher and Explorer (Grandson of G.P.
 Putnam publisher G.P.
 Putnam and Son's) husband of Amelia Earhart American aviation pioneer and author.
 Used by David Binney Putnam son of George Palmer Putnam and Dorothy Binney (daughter of Edwin Binney & Smith Crayola Crayons) stepson of Amelia Earhart and other explorers on expeditions to the arctic.
 Expeditions under the auspices of the University of Michigan, American Museum Of Natural History, American Geographical Society, and Museum of the American Indian.
 They sailed on the historic schooner Effie M Morrissey aka Ernestina Morrissey New Bedford, Ma.

 Pic taken while laying out shop display.
-COMING SOON.
+NOW ON DISPLAY IN THE SHOP.
 Not for sale.

 David Binney Putnam was the author of the books David Goes Voyaging, David goes to Baffin land (The 256 Newton Rifle is featured in this book), David goes to Greenland, and David sails the Viking trail.

 Cowboy Carl Dunrud was the author of the book Let's Go and went on one of the Putnam arctic expeditions.
 He was also close friends with G.P.
 Putnam and Amelia Earhart.
 He owned the Double D Ranch and was in the process of building a cabin on his property for George and Amelia at the time she went missing.
 The cabin was never finished.
 A photo of Daniel Willard Streeter holding the 256 Newton rifle which is posted below is found in this book.

 Now owned by Fred E. Owner or A. P. Inc / Maine Gun Dealer Hermon, Maine

 Soon to be on display in the gun shop.

 David with the 257 Newton Rifle from the book David Goes to Baffin Land